sahreal/kReservations/README.md

  - Confirmation: Its booked.
 Lists all relevant information, with "Make Another reservation button" bringing you to the home page and clearing local storage.

 ## Database:
-  Using MongoDb atlas as a database to store the availability during the half hour slots.
+  Using MongoDb Atlas as a database to store the availability during the half hour slots.
 Each seating area is its own collection.
 The availability adjusts and is updated when customers confirm their reservations.

   ![Database](/ReadMeImages/mongoAtlas.png)